In this guide, we’ll be discussing how to successfully take headshots with ring lights.

-Ring light headshots are cheaper to take than ring light headshots.
+Ring-light headshots are cheaper to take than regular headshots.
 This is because the ring light is a single light.

-Ring light headshots take up less space than ring light headshots do.
+Ring light headshots take up less space than regular studio strobe lights do.

 3. Easy to Use

-Ring light headshots means you are usually focused on just one main light source — the ring light.
+Ring light headshots mean you are usually focused on just one main light source — the ring light.

 This means it’s easy to keep track of what light source to focus on and adjust if the lighting is not looking good.

-Headshot with a ring light produce a nice catchlight.
+Headshot with a ring light produces a nice catchlight.

 5. Fill Light